-The inflow and outflow discharge of the feeders and outlets of the marsh were studied and tabulated according to the present future conditions. and In the hydrological routing of the marsh for the present conditions, the measured discharges at Shatt Abu Lihia near Al Islah Bridge, Aperture 1 and Aperture 2, Abu Smesum and Abu Aljerry Rivers during the year 2008 (CRIM, 2008) for the period from February to December were adopted.
-While, for the future conditions, the discharges of the feeders and outlets of the marsh were specified according to the historical data and the recommendations of the studies and plans concerning this marsh, especially that of the Ministry of Water Resource
+The inflow and outflow discharges of the feeders and outlets of the marsh were studied and tabulated according to the present and future conditions.
+The measured discharges of the feeders and outlets of the marsh during the year 2008 for the period from February to December, CRIM (2008), were adopted for the present conditions.
+While, for the future conditions, the discharges of the feeders and outlets of the marsh were specified according to the historical data and the recommendations of the studies and plans concerning these marshes, especially that of the Ministry of Water Resources.